Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: GAPSCN for QPS Compression and Reconstruction

-As shown in Fig.~\ref{fig_sim}, the training and validation losses for different attention mechanisms are illustrated (global attention, global attention without pooling layer, global attention without the global branch, TSE block and triplet attention) as well as GAPSCN without GND/IGDN layer under the conditions of CR$\in[\frac{1}{2},\frac{1}{4},\frac{1}{8}]$.
+As shown in Fig.~\ref{fig_sim}, the training and validation loss for different attention mechanisms are illustrated (global attention, global attention without the global branch, TSE block and triplet attention) as well as GAPSCN without GND/IGDN layer under the conditions of CR$\in[\frac{1}{2},\frac{1}{4},\frac{1}{8}]$.
 With an increasing CR, the training loss and validation loss of each model are decreasing.
 Across all CRs, it is found that global attention is superior both in terms of training loss and validation loss, demonstrating the effectiveness of correlated information replenishment.
-In the absence of pooling operation, more critical information is preserved in the global attention, resulting in a better performance of the global attention compared with that with pooling.
-By overcoming the mismatch distribution problem, the compression performance can be improved.
+In addition, by alleviating the AWGN effect, compression performance can be improved.
 It has been demonstrated that GAPSCN with GND/IGDN layers achieves a much lower training loss and validation loss than GAPSCN without GND/IGDN layers.

 To further evaluate the performance, we select the accuracy function provided by TensorFlow.
 The training accuracy and validation accuracy of each model are presented in Table~\ref{par}.
 The global attention achieves the highest training accuracy and corresponding validation accuracy in each CR, with a similar fashion to the trends in training loss and validation loss.
-All three ablation studies show trends that are similar to mean squared error (MSE) results, demonstrating that the modification made in the proposed GAPSCN is beneficial to enhance the performance.
+Both ablation studies show trends that are similar to MSE results, demonstrating that the modification made in the proposed GAPSCN is beneficial to enhance the performance.